millionart/UnityShaderGraphHelper/README.md

 ### Known Issues :

-- The A, O and F keys can only be inputted when the mouse icon is I Beam.
+- The A, O and F keys can only be entered when the mouse icon is I Beam or when the mouse is located near the input state.
-- Ctrl 0 1 and 2 will not work.

 ## Shortcut Keys：